keu/docs/astro/set-up-data-lineage.md

 ## Extract lineage data from external systems to Astro

-To emit lineage data from an Airflow task that runs outside of Astro or from an external system that does not interact with Airflow:

-- Retrieve your Organization OpenLineage API key from the Cloud UI.
-See [Retrieve an OpenLineage API key](#retrieve-an-openlineage-api-key).
-- Specify your OpenLineage API key in the external system.
-See the following integration guides for specific instructions.

-### Retrieve an OpenLineage API key

-1. In the Cloud UI, click **Settings**.
-2. Copy the value in the **Lineage API Key** field.
-3. Specify your Organization's OpenLineage API key in the external system's configuration.
+When you integrate an external data lineage system with Astro or you are working with Astro locally and are not using a supported Airflow operator, you need to provide a Deployment namespace, your Organization's OpenLineage URL, and your organization's OpenLineage API key.
+This information is used to send OpenLineage data to the correct place in Astro.

+To locate the your Deployment namespace in the Cloud UI, select a Workspace and then copy the value with the format `<text>-<text>-<four-digit-number>` next to the Deployment name.
+To locate your Organization's OpenLineage URL and OpenLineage API key, go to `https://cloud.<your-astro-base-domain>.io/settings` and copy the values in the **Lineage API Key** and **OpenLineage URL** fields.

 ## Snowflake and OpenLineage with Airflow